bencer3283/bencer3283.github.io/organization/ntuABC.md

 header:
     image: "logo.png"
     background-color: "#ed5891"
-title: Member
+title: Manager of Academic Activity
 breadcrumb: true
 ---

-`team on Intern-season activities, Student Association of College of Bio-Resources and Argiculture, FEB 2020 - JUL 2020`
+`team on Intern-season activities, Student Association of College of Bio-Resources and Argiculture, FEB 2020 - JAN 2021`

 ---

 Our team set out to bring information that dives into the industry to students.
 During the time I was in the team, we want to introduce Farmer's Association in taiwan to students.
 Followings are the report, interview and article we made.

+Moreover, we also hosted a lot of visiting activities for NTU student to have a deeper dive into industry insight.
+Following are the photos from our visitings to ALECHEMIST 禾餘麥酒 and Formosa Fortune Group, which is the pioneer of Taiwan's pig industry.

 &darr; Article on Ping Lin Farmer's Association
 <div>